A Sparse Beta Regression Model for Network Analysis: Sparse beta -Regression Model

-Corollary \ref{Cor: no approximation error} gives us an explicit formula for how the sparsity of our network will affect our rate of convergence, which is particularly nice, since in many related works the conditions on network density enter the rate of convergence only indirectly as assumptions on the norm of the true parameter vector, see for example \cite{Chatterjee:etal:2011, Yan:Xu:2013}.
-Also, notice that this is essentially the rate of convergence we would expect in the classical LASSO setting for logistic regression up to an additional factor $\rho_{n,0}^{-1}$.
-Let us consider the implications of Theorem \ref{Thm: consistency} in more detail.

-Note that $\lambda_0 \asymp \sqrt{{\log(n)}/{\binom{n}{2}}}$.
-Hence, we may choose $\bar{ \lambda}$ also of order $\sqrt{{\log(n)}/{\binom{n}{2}}}$.
-Recall that in the classical LASSO setting for logistic regression (cf. \cite{vandegeer2011}), when no approximation error is committed, when probabilities stay bounded away from zero and when we have the same effective sample size for each parameter, we obtain the rates
+Theorem \ref{Cor: no approximation error} gives us an explicit formula for how the sparsity of our network will affect our rate of convergence, which is particularly insightful, since in many related works the conditions on network density enter the rate of convergence only indirectly as assumptions on the norm of the true parameter vector, see for example \cite{Chatterjee:etal:2011, Yan:Xu:2013}.
+Also, this is essentially the rate of convergence we would expect in the classical LASSO setting for logistic regression up to an additional factor {$\rho_{n}^{-1}$} (cf. \cite{vandegeer2011}).
+Recall that in the classical LASSO setting, when the model is correctly specified, probabilities stay bounded away from zero, and we have the same effective sample size for each parameter, we obtain the rates

 for the excess risk and